jacksleight/statamic-memberbox/README.md

 {{ /not_member }}
 ```

-### Specify additional restrictions
+### Specify additional conditions

-The member tags also support these parameters that allow you to specify additional restrictions for your content:
+The member tags also support these parameters that allow you to specify additional conditions for your content:

 * **has:field (string):** Content is only visible to members that have the specified field value (see below)
 * **in (string):** Content is only visible to members that are in the specified group